frodrik-froggo/nostrest/docs/ideas.md

 send IMOVED(oldrelay,newrelay) to tell the entry of the bridge that it closed the connection to one relay and opened it to another relay.
 (Ephemeral)

-Assumption: If we have enough relays connected which are also connected to a mint, the requests will most likely arrive at the other side and the response will be seen by us. (see Two General's Problem)
+Assumption: If we have enough relays connected which are also connected to a mint, the requests will most likely arrive at the other side and the response will be seen by us. (see Two Generals Problem)

 # Basic Protocol
 ## Data Level